AdamSobieski/Narratology/Content/Automata.md

 ## Navigators Carrying Data

 Automaton navigators could carry data or objects.
-For example: stacks, queues, expando objects, and knowledge graphs.
+For example, they could provide readonly interfaces for stacks, queues, expando objects, or knowledge graphs.

-Towards delivering these capabilities, firstly, `INavigator` could provide a dictionary to return a nullable object for each current state.
+Towards delivering these capabilities, firstly, `INavigator` could provide a dictionary to return an object for each current state.

 ```cs
 public interface INavigator : IDisposable